-Common yew is know as a wonderful hedge conifer.
+Common yew is a famous and wonderful hedge conifer.

 Yew facts for you